SumitKatuwal3382/SumitKatuwal3382.github.io/pages/about-my-mentor.md

   bio: |
     Daniel Owolabi is a masters student with the major in Advanced Computing at Morgan State University.

-    Beyond the lab, Jordan has been a hands-on mentor—guiding me through research, publishing, and grad school preparation.
+    Beyond the lab, Daniel has been a hands-on mentor—guiding me through research, publishing, and grad school preparation.
 Her support has been instrumental in helping me grow both technically and professionally, always encouraging thoughtful problem-solving and a deeper understanding of the field.

 faculty_mentor:
   name: Dr. Edward Robinson